zakaria-chahboun/tarjem/readme.md

 <img src="https://raw.githubusercontent.com/zakaria-chahboun/ZakiQtProjects/master/IMAGE1.png">

-Genmessage is a generator to easy translate your Go application ❤️.
+Tarjem is a generator to easy translate your Go application ❤️.

+*tarjem ترجم is an arabic word means 'translate'*

 - You only have to fill the `messages.toml` file.
 - You can use variables as placeholers in your translation templates.